 “We achieved a very smooth migration, 2.400 machines, 1,100 applications, we have the same look and feel as we did before and we did all this in only 3 weeks.”

 VMware Infrastructure Reduced Application Deployment Time, Improved Availability And Enabled Remote Management.

 “Our mantra was flexibility, flexibility and flexibility.
 VMware virtual infrastructure allows us to rapidly deploy highly critical new services and applications while managing the entire infrastructure remotely.
 VMware was a perfect fit for us.”

 VMware Virtualization Reduces Datacenter Costs While Enhancing Manageability And Performance.

 “Deploying VMware has enabled us to eliminate the two-month delays that our business clients often experienced before gaining access to a piece of testing hardware, while ensuring we can optimize performance for databases and applications.”

-VMware’s vCloud Air is the first solution Bluefin Solutions has come across which enables almost instantaneous transfers between the two cloud environments.
-It will enable the consultancy to create a full hybrid model based on a technology it knows and trusts
+VMware vCloud Air is the first service Bluefin Solutions has come across that enables almost instantaneous transfers between two cloud environments.
+It will enable the consultancy to create a full hybrid model based on a technology they know and trust.

 BT Global Services

 Hear Phil Richards, CTO for BT Global Services talk about their need to focus on new technology capabilities to support their customers.
 BT has worked closely with VMware's Advisory Services and Professional Services Team with moving away from a legacy infrastructure to a new environment.
 They have not only created and modified their own internal estate, but now want to have the ability to provide their customers with a ‘software as a service’ model.